Elvis Costello: 1985–1989: Initial collaborations

 Later that year, Costello returned to the studio with the Attractions and recorded Blood & Chocolate, which was lauded for a post-punk fervour not heard since 1978's This Year's Model.
 It also marked the return of producer Nick Lowe, who had produced Costello's first five albums.
 While Blood & Chocolate failed to chart a hit single of any significance, it did produce what has since become one of Costello's signature concert songs, "I Want You".
 On this album, Costello adopted the alias Napoleon Dynamite, the name he later attributed to the character of the emcee that he played during the vaudeville-style tour to support Blood & Chocolate.
-(The pseudonym had previously been used in 1982, when the B-side single "Imperial Bedroom" was credited to Napoleon Dynamite & the Royal Guard; whether the title of the 2004 film Napoleon Dynamite was inspired by Costello is disputed).
+(The pseudonym had previously been used in 1982, when the B-side single "Imperial Bedroom" was credited to Napoleon Dynamite & the Royal Guard.
+Jared Hess, creator of the 2004 film Napoleon Dynamite.)
 After the tour for Blood & Chocolate, Costello split from the Attractions, due mostly to lingering tensions between him and Bruce Thomas.
 Costello continued to work with another Attraction, Pete Thomas, as a session musician for future releases.

 Costello's recording contract with Columbia Records ended after Blood & Chocolate.
-In 1987, he released a compilation album, Out of Our Idiot, on his UK label, Demon Records consisting of B-sides, side projects, and unreleased songs from recording sessions from 1980 to 1987.
-He signed a new contract with Warner Bros. and in early 1989 released Spike, which spawned his biggest single in the US, the Top 20 hit (it reached number 19) "Veronica", one of several songs Costello co-wrote with Paul McCartney.
+In 1987 he released a compilation album, Out of Our Idiot, on his UK label Demon Records; this consists of B-sides, side projects, and unreleased songs from recording sessions from 1980 to 1987.
+He signed a new contract with Warner Bros. and in early 1989 released Spike, which spawned his biggest single in the US, the Top 20 hit "Veronica", one of several songs Costello co-wrote with Paul McCartney.
 At the 1989 MTV Video Music Awards on 6 September in Los Angeles, "Veronica" won the MTV Award for Best Male Video.